tweag/nickel/doc/manual/syntax.md

   return res"
 ```

-#### Symbolic strings
+#### Symbolic Strings

-Symbolic strings are another type of special strings in Nickel.
-For example, you
-could encounter the following code in a library for using Nickel with Nix:

-For concrete use-cases, some tools require manipulating string-like values that
+Some tools targeted by Nickel require manipulating string-like values that are
-are not yet known at the time of evaluation (e.g. Terraform's computed values),
+not yet known at the time of evaluation, such as Terraform's computed values.
-or which performs additional dependency tracking ([Nix string
+Others, like Nix, performs additional dependency tracking (see [Nix string
+context][nix-string-context]).
+In both cases, we have to build and combine
-context][nix-string-context]), etc. Usually, those values are more complex than
+string-like values which are more complex than bare strings, but for which using
-bare strings, and can't be interpolated directly.

-For those cases, Nickel uses symbolic strings:
+a string syntax would still be natural.

+That is precisely the use-case for symbolic strings:

 ```nickel
 {